civol/HDLRuby/README.md

 hdr_sim
 ```

-* Simulate the compiled module outputting the simulation trace in VCD format (the result will be saved in the directory `HDLRubyWorkspace`):
+* Simulate the compiled module and save the VCD trace (waveform output) to  the directory `HDLRubyWorkspace`:

 ```
 hdr_sim_vcd